SWC-OSG-Workshop/2014-12-15-UChicago/novice/DHTC/02-ssh.md

 /Users/me
 ~~~
 {:class="out"}

-On a Mac, you will probably see somthing like the above.
-On Linux, you'd likely
-see  `/home` instead of `/Users`, and on Windows something like `C:\Users\me`.
+On Linux, you'd likely see  `/home` instead of `/Users`, and on Windows
+something like `C:\Users\me`.

 Now we'll use SSH to talk to the OSG Connect server.
-You'll need to replace "username"
+You'll need to
-with the username that you created when you signed up for OSG Connect:
+replace "username" with the username that you created when you signed up
+for OSG Connect:

 ~~~
 $ ssh username@login.osgconnect.net